kellyjonbrazil/jtbl/README.md

 `jtbl` expects a JSON array of JSON objects or [JSON Lines](http://jsonlines.org/).

-It can be useful to JSONify command line output with `jc`, filter through `jq`, and present in `jtbl`:
+It can be useful to JSONify command line output with `jc`, filter through a tool like `jq`, and present in `jtbl`:
 ```
 $ jc ifconfig | jq -c '.[] | {name, type, ipv4_addr, ipv4_mask}'| jtbl
 name     type            ipv4_addr       ipv4_mask